Medium CEO explains how AI is changing writing

 Stubblebine also welcomes other supporting uses of AI, such as for ensuring accuracy or for summarization.
 He gave his own example of using it as a research tool to “go find events in my area in the next two weeks” (26:58).
 But he acknowledged that there’s a gray area, noting that the human effort is still critical “in the prompt and in the fact-checking” (28:15).

 There’s one especially good use of AI that few people realize: identifying and splicing in quotes.
 For this post, I initially described each of these points from memory on the same day I listened to the podcast.
 A few days later, Kantrowitz posted the interview on YouTube, which provides a transcript for the content.
-I then copied the transcript into Gemini and asked it to first verify that I had relayed all the points accurately in my draft.
+I copied the transcript into Gemini along with a draft of my post, and asked Gemini to verify the accuracy of my post against the transcript.

 But I also wanted to pepper in some quotes from the interview, essentially implementing a kind of diglossia technique in my writing.
-Weaving together multiple voices makes writing more interesting.
+Weaving together multiple voices (even if podcast quotes, which aren’t always grammatical) makes writing more interesting.
 AI does an excellent job at this, and I don’t think readers will feel that the post has lost some of its “soul” because I used AI to do this.

 Conclusion